tessgi/tess-point/README.md

 - Hard coded focal plane geometry parameters from rfpg5_c1kb.txt

+### OLD NOTES:
+- Pre filter step previously depended on the current mission profile of pointings aligned with ecliptic coordinates to work.
+The pre filter step was rewritten in order to support mission planning not tied to ecliptic alignment.
+End users should not see any change in results with this change.
+However, local copies can be modified for arbitrary spacecraft ra,dec, roll and get same functionality.

+- A reverse option is added to find the ra and dec for a given sector, camera, ccd, colpix, rowpix.
+This is most useful for planning arbitrary pointing boundaries and internal use to identify targets on uncalibrated images that don't have WCS info available.
+For precision work one should defer to WCS information on calibrated FFIs rather than this tool.
+The reverse is a brute force 'hack' that uses a minimizer on the forward direction code to find ra and dec.
+In principle it is possible to reverse the matrix transforms to get the ra and dec directly, but I chose this less efficient method for expediency.
+The minimizer is not guaranteed to converge at correct answer.
+The current method is a slow way to do this.

 ### TODOS:
 1. Check python 2.7 compatability
-1. Currently the python module expects to be run on command line.
-Provide a wrapper function such that the module can be more readily used with external python codes
-1. Include approximate or detailed velocity aberration corrections
+2. Include approximate or detailed velocity aberration corrections
-2. Provide estimated pointing table for TESS Year 2
-3. Time dependent Focal plane geometry
+3. Provide estimated pointing table for TESS Year 2 4afafar.
+Time dependent Focal plane geometry
-4. Do the reverse transormation go from pixel to RA and Dec

 ### DEPENDENCIES:
 - python 3+